Mount Indefatigable – South Peak

 Get a weekly dose of discounts and inspiration for adventure lovers

 Route Description for Mount Indefatigable – South Peak

-This is a decommissioned trail due to frequent closures for bear activity when it was opened.
-The trail is still popular and easy to find, but you are in prime grizzly country so be bear prepared.
+- This is a decommissioned trail due to frequent closures for bear activity when it was opened.
+We suggest you select another trail in order to preserve this trail.

-There is a phenomenal traverse from the South Peak to the North Peak if you are comfortable to make that journey!
+- There is an exhilarating traverse from the South Peak to the North Peak, however it is very exposed!

-Similar Scrambles to the Mount Indefatigable - South Peak Scramble
+Getting to the Mount Indefatigable – South Peak Trailhead

 Take Highway 40 South from the Trans-Canada Highway for 63.4 km.
 Turn right at the “Winter Gate” onto highway 742 and follow this 2.2 km.
 Continue straight (passing the turn-off for Smith-Dorrien Trail) and continue for roughly 13.1 km, parking in the North Interlakes Day Use Area.

 Weather ForecastCheck Area Weather

 Add a comment

 You must be logged in to post a comment.